 Comparison between RTL and gate-level error diagnosis: for comparison with previous work, we also synthesized part of the larger benchmarks and performed gate-level error diagnosis using Ali's [3] sequential error-diagnosis techniques described in Section 2.2, and the results are summarized in Table 4.
+Due to circuit unrolling, the generated CNFs may contain more than 10 million clauses, producing very difficult error-diagnosis instances.
 This comparison clearly indicates that diagnosing functional errors at the RTL has significant advantages over the gate level: shorter runtime and more accurate diagnoses.
 As Table 3 shows, most errors can be diagnosed using our techniques within a few minutes, while Table 4 shows that identifying the same errors at the gate level takes more than 48 hours in many cases.
 One major reason for this is that the number of possible symptom variables (error sites), i.e., internal netlist signals responsible for the bug, is significantly smaller in RTL diagnosis.
 This is due to the fact that one simple RTL statement may be synthesized into a complex netlist, which proliferates the number of error sites.
 For example, a statement like "a = b + bc" creates only one symptom variable at the RTL.
 Its synthesized netlist, however, may contain hundreds of error sites, depending on the implementation of the adder and the bit-width of the signals.
-The small number of potential symptom variables at the RTL significantly reduces the search space for PB or SAT solvers and provides very short diagnosis runtime.
-These results clearly indicate that adopting gate-level techniques into RTL is the correct approach: it provides excellent accuracy because formal analysis can be performed, yet it does not have any drawback common in gatelevel analysis in that it is still highly scalable and efficient.
+The small number of potential symptom variables at the RTL significantly reduces the search space for PB or SAT solvers and provides very short diagnosis runtime, even though the instance sizes generated by the gate-level and RTL diagnosis are similar.
+These results clearly indicate that adopting gate-level techniques into RTL is a winning approach: it provides excellent accuracy because formal analysis can be performed, yet it does not have any drawback common in gate-level analysis in that it is still highly scalable and efficient.
 This is achieved by our new constructs that model errors at the RTL instead of the gate level.
 These results also demonstrate that trying to diagnose RTL errors at the gate level and mapping the results back to RTL is ineffective and inefficient, not to mention the fact that such a mapping is usually difficult to find.

-Bench- Bug Errors found Runtime

-mark ID #Sites #Cores (sec)
+Bench- mark Bug ID Errors found #Sites #Cores Runtime (sec)

-MRISC Α Tim Time-out (48 hours)
+MRISC Α Time-out (48 hours)

-DLX Α 0 ut of men nory

-В Out of memory
+DLX Α Out of memory

+В 0 ory

 С 1 170 34,829

 D 1 6 49,787

-E 1 193 19,621
+E 1 19,621

-F 0 ut of men nory
+F Out of memory

 Alpha Α Time-out (48 hours)

-В Time-out (48 hours)
+1 В Time-out (48 hours)

-С 0 ut of men nory
+С Out of memory

-Table 4: Gate-level error-diagnosis results. "#Sites" is the number of error sites reported in each core, and "#Cores" is the total number of symptom cores.
+Table 4: Gate-level error-diagnosis results. "#Sites" is the number of error sites reported in each core, and "#Cores" is the total number of distinct symptom cores.